Expedition: WA Coastal cruise Fremantle to Broome (Scenic Coach from Fremantle-Perth-Pinnicles-Port Denison-Geraldton) EDIT

 Day 13 Arrive Broome

 We’ve shared some amazing experiences together.
 We’ve made some great new friends.
-Today we disembark in Broome at around 08.00am.
+Today we disembark in Broome during the morning hours.
 We will arrange transfers to your hotel

 To undertake some of the shore based excursions you will need to have a moderate level of fitness.
 You are however, quite welcome to enjoy the views from the vessel without going ashore.
 Please call Lorie or Nick to discuss your requirements further.